Ambrevar/dotfiles/README.md

   * optional: emacs-bison-mode emacs-flex-mode emacs-glsl-mode emacs-lua-mode emacs-make-regexp emacs-mediawiki-bzr

-Emacs daemon is integrated flawlessly thanks to a small script.
-See homeinit.
+Emacs daemon is integrated flawlessly thanks to a small script -- see the scripts folder.
 Because terminal and graphical clients do not behave the same way, it is sometimes useful to specify which version should be used.
-For mutt, ranger bulkrename, git commit message and dwb, it is required to wait for the client to return.
+For mutt, ranger bulkrename, git commit message and dwb, it is required to wait for the client to return, for which only the console client will work properly.

 Configuration for C programming.
 Bindings to compile either from makefile or from a custom command if no makefile is found.

-TeX and LaTeX full-featured home made environment: no AucTeX required, snippets, dynamic compilation with various engines, dynamic configuration, proper PDF view, temp files clean function, PDF compression, SyncTeX support.
+TeX and LaTeX full-featured home made environment: no AucTeX required, itemize function, snippets, dynamic compilation with various engines, dynamic configuration, proper PDF view, temp files clean function, PDF compression, SyncTeX support.